MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-telemetry.md

 Microsoft believes in and practices information minimization.
 We strive to gather only the info that we need, and we store it for only as long as it's needed to provide a service or for analysis.
 Much of the info on how the Azure Stack system and Azure services are functioning is deleted within six months.
 Summarized or aggregated data are kept for a longer period.

 We understand that the privacy and security of our customers' info is important.
-We have taken a thoughtful and comprehensive approach to customer privacy and the protection of customer data with Azure Stack.
+We've taken a thoughtful and comprehensive approach to customer privacy and the protection of customer data with Azure Stack.
 IT admins have controls to customize features and privacy settings at any time.
 Our commitment to transparency and trust is clear:
-- We are open with customers about the types of data we gather.
+- We're open with customers about the types of data we gather.
 - We put enterprise customers in control—they can customize their own privacy settings.
 - We put customer privacy and security first.
-- We are transparent about how telemetry gets used.
+- We're transparent about how telemetry gets used.
 - We use telemetry to improve customer experiences.

-Microsoft doesn't intend to gather sensitive info, such as credit card numbers, usernames and passwords, email addresses, or other similarly sensitive info.
+Microsoft doesn't intend to gather sensitive info, such as credit card numbers, usernames and passwords, email addresses.
 If we determine that sensitive info has been inadvertently received, we delete it.

 ## Examples of how Microsoft uses the telemetry data
 Telemetry plays an important role in helping us quickly identify and fix critical reliability issues in our customers' deployments and configurations.
 Insights into the telemetry data that we gather help us quickly identify issues with services or hardware configurations.
 Microsoft's ability to get this data from customers and drive improvements into the ecosystem helps raise the bar for the quality of our integrated Azure Stack solutions.

 Telemetry also helps Microsoft to better understand how customers deploy components, use features, and use services to achieve their business goals.
 Getting insights from that data helps prioritize engineering investments in areas that can directly impact our customers' experiences and workloads.

 Some examples include customer usage of containers, storage, and networking configurations that are associated with Azure Stack roles.
 We also use the insights to drive improvements and intelligence into some of our management and monitoring solutions.
-This helps customers diagnose quality issues and save money by making fewer support calls to Microsoft.
+This improvement helps customers diagnose quality issues and save money by making fewer support calls to Microsoft.

 ## Manage telemetry collection
 We don't recommend that you turn off telemetry in your organization as telemetry provides data that drives improved product functionality and stability.
 We do recognize however, that in some scenarios this may be necessary.